If you are responsible for a building or rental property, you may have heard the word ‘EICR’ mentioned, and are not

 The testing intervals depend on the building.
 As some buildings are more prone to risk than others, they may need an EICR more frequently.

 For example, swimming pools need an EICR every year while offices and schools only need one every five years.

-I'm a landlord, and I’ve been told I need to get an EICR.
+I'm a residential landlord, and I’ve been told I need to get an EICR.
 Why?

 The laws regarding electrical checks for landlords changed in April 2021.

 If you are based in England, any tenancy has to have a valid EICR certificate, which must be renewed every five years.